glnmario/glnmario.github.io/index.md

 I am in love with language interaction and I analyse, model, and try to understand language production and comprehension with computational methods.

-My main research goal is proposing and evaluating models of semantic reasoning and pragmatic inference that can be applied to tasks such as dialogue modelling, neural language modelling, and representation learning.
+My main research goal is evaluating theories of semantic reasoning and pragmatic inference with computational models, which can be then directly applied to tasks such as dialogue modelling, neural language modelling, and representation learning.
 I am also interested in psycho- and sociolinguistic studies of variation and change as they provide insights into how to build more resilient and human-compatible language technologies.

 ##### It's-a me, Mario
 Born and raised in Italy, I spent three years in Germany as a undergraduate student of Computational Linguistics at the [University of Tübingen](https://uni-tuebingen.de/en/) and then moved to Amsterdam for a Master's degree in Artificial Intelligence.